BigBangData/TimesheetAnalysis/README.md

 <p align=center><img src="www/12_fake_sessions.jpg" width=550></p>

-Perhaps the most complex part is to recreate the `session durations` which are highly variable, and not go over midnight too often 🤣 - which ended up being a multi-step process of:
+Perhaps the most complex part is to recreate the `session durations` which are highly variable, and not go over midnight too often 🤣 - which ended up being a 3-step process of:
-- sampling durations from probabilities derived from actual data (the `session_min_prob.csv` file), given a `start period` ("morning", "afternoon", "evening")
+1. sampling durations from probabilities derived from actual data (the `session_min_prob.csv` file), given a `start period` ("morning", "afternoon", "evening")
-- reducing the length of long sessions when there were many sessions in a given day
+2. reducing the length of long sessions for days with lots of sessions
-- repeating step 2 again if there were still long sessions
+3. repeating step 2 if there were still long sessions in those days

 <p align=center><img src="www/13_fake_session_durations.jpg" width=550></p>